US Visa Appointment in 2 Days: Kuwait, Hanoi, Hong Kong, and Other Waiting Times

 Q4: Will I be automatically granted a visa if I get an early appointment?

-A4: No. It won,t influence the result of your visa interview as well.
+A4: No. It won’t influence the result of your visa interview as well.
 Your documents, eligibility, and your performance during the interview determine the approval.

 Final Thoughts

-Before that flight is booked, do take time to verify visa requirements, entry formalities, as well as the process of processing, for your destination of choice.
-That little homework can go a long way in more relaxed proceedings in organizing your travel to America.
+Before booking that flight, take the time to verify the visa requirements, entry formalities, and the processing process for your destination of choice.
+That little homework can go a long way in making your travel to America more relaxed and organised.